TurboB/yast/install.md

 The basic system requirements are:
 - a Raspberry Pi 1/2/3/4/a/b/+
 - track signal input hardware
-- a running Raspbian image (Wheezy, Jessie, Stretch, Buster, Bullseye, Bookworm)
+- a running Raspbian image (Wheezy, Jessie, Stretch, Buster, Bullseye, Bookworm, Trixie)
-- a working Internet connection (to make installing easy, can also be done without )
+- a working Internet connection (to make installing easy, can also be done without)
 - lgpio or wiringPi package (done by script)
 - libncurses5-dev package (done by script)
 - cp437 definitions (done by script)